 The annual dues, if any, for membership in this association shall be set by the Board of Directors.

+Section 1.
 The voting body shall consist of members of the Board of Directors.
+Student representative members of the Board must abstain from voting.

+Section 3.
 A simple majority shall constitute a quorum for Board of Directors meetings.
-The president of the Board shall not vote except in case of a tie.

 The fiscal year of this association shall be July 1 to June 30.